Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 etc. fifty, sixty, seventy, eighty (rubles)

-Pay attention to the declension of numbers: five hundred, six hundred, seven hundred, eight hundred, nine hundred.
-When declining, both parts change in them:
+Pay attention to the declension of numerals: five hundred, six hundred, seven hundred, eight hundred, nine hundred.
+When declined, both parts change:

 I.p. five hundred, six hundred, seven hundred, eight hundred, nine hundred (rubles)